nielssorensen/OpenEmu-wiki/Developers:-How-to-Build-System-and-Core-Plugins.md

 ## Getting Started
 You will need the [latest Xcode](https://developer.apple.com/xcode/) (4.5.1 or greater) to build OpenEmu.

 Clone the [OpenEmu repo](https://github.com/OpenEmu/OpenEmu) on GitHub.
-Use the [Mac for GitHub](http://mac.github.com/) app if you're new to Git or don't want to use the command line.
+Use the [GitHub for Mac](http://mac.github.com/) app if you're new to Git or don't want to use the command line.

 Enable the debug preferences pane in OpenEmu with: `defaults write org.openemu.OpenEmu debug 1`